RishiHazra/rishihazra.github.io/_posts/2024-05-26-llms_as_planners.md

 </div><br><br>

 Take Voyager [[2]](#2), a lifelong learning agent in Minecraft, for example.
 It's a lifelong learning agent in Minecraft which designs its own *curriculum*, builds a skill library and constantly expands it by interacting with the environment.
 Each skill is defined in form of executable code blocks and more complex skills are build by composing simpler skills.
 For e.g., to ``combatZombie``, the agent needs to ``craftStoneSword`` and ``craftShield``, which in turn requires skills like  ``mineWood`` and ``makeFurnace``.
 So how does it work?
-No rewards for guessing that the world knowledge of the LLMs come in handy.
+No points for guessing that the world knowledge of the LLMs come in handy.
 In contrast, predefining every possible skill and scenario in a classical planner would require extensive knowledge of both the domain and the environment. <br><br>

 ### 2. Handling Abstract Tasks<br><br>